oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/_index.md

 ---
 author: Albert Starreveld
 title: GoCloudNative.BFF - Documentation
-description: Everything you need to know when you implement the GoCloudNative.BFF with your aspnetcore API and your Angular/NX single page application.
+description: Everything you need to know to implement the a aspnetcore BFF with.
+Particulary usefull with microservice and microfrontend architectures.
 ---

 # GoCloudNative.Authentication.Bff